samiitdh/SSL_Project/Instructions.md

 This page has an html form with "Room Number"(a dropdown list with default room numbers) "Date" "Time".
 All these are stored in the "room_reqs" table along with the user's name who made the request.

 Students:\
-"home_student.php" - Taken by Sathvik\
+"home_student.php" - Done by Sathvik\
 This page has two buttons - "Change Password"(to change_pswd.php) and "Events"(to view_events.php) **NOTE** Students make use of the same php files as faculty ("view_events.php", "event_req.php")for events feature.
 See if this idea is good.